 New job: from a fairytale castle to a wooden shack

-Some people get their first day at work like a cold shower.
-What is still like a pink and gold future fairytale castle in the interview is suddenly a miserable shack.
-This often applies particularly to startups, which often still have to find themselves.
+For some people, the first day of work in a new job is like a cold shower. what in Job Interview still like a rose gold one Future-Fairytale castle, is then suddenly a miserable shack.
+This is often especially true for start-ups, which often still have to find themselves.

 And the employee notices: it depends Company Instead of dazzling future prospects, the red numbers and the great new job are anything but crisis-proof.
 Or you act as a new, cheaper emergency nail, because a few employees have been blown out beforehand.
 Most of the time you can't actually know that beforehand.
 Or maybe yes?